solidusio/solidus/promotions/MIGRATING.md

 If you have custom promotion rules or actions, you need to create new conditions and benefits, respectively.

 > [!IMPORTANT]
-> SolidusPromotions currently only supports actions that discount line items and shipments, as well as creating discounted line items.
-If you have actions that create order-level adjustments, we currently have no support for that.
+> SolidusPromotions only supports actions that discount line items and shipments, as well as creating discounted line items.
+If you have actions that create order-level adjustments, we have no support for that.

 In our experience, using the three actions can do almost all the things necessary, since they are customizable using calculators.